 Withdrawals outside of ten days will be refunded.
 Withdrawals inside of ten days will not be refunded, whether or not there's a waiting list.

 Please note, whether you are on the confirmed roster or on the waitlist, it's your responsibility to WD 10 days before the tournament in order to get a full refund.
-While you won't be charged anything if you are on the waitlist and don't get promoted, once you are promoted you are IN the tournament and will either be charged $10 if you WD 10 days out or, if within 10 days, no refund at all.
+While you won't be charged anything if you are on the waitlist and don't get promoted, once you are promoted you are IN the tournament and will either be charged $5.00 if you WD 10 days out or, if within 10 days, no refund at all.
 No exceptions so don't bother to ask.